tdwg/bdq/tg2/_review/docs/terms/bdqtest/qrg_index_by_usecase.md

 # BDQ Test Index by Use Case (non-normative)
 This document is non-normative and part of the [BDQ Tests Quick Reference Guide](index.md).
 ## bdq:Taxon-Management
-A bdqffdq:UseCase that documents the management of the quality of taxonomic names (see examples in Rees ER & Nicholls M (2020) Data Quality Use Case Study Results Biodiversity Information Science and Standards 4: e50889, suppl.
+A bdqffdq:UseCase that documents the management of the quality of taxonomic names (see examples in Rees ER and Nicholls M (2020) Data Quality Use Case Study Results Biodiversity Information Science and Standards 4: e50889, suppl.
 2. https://doi.org/10.3897/biss.4.50889.suppl2).

 VALIDATION_BASISOFRECORD_NOTEMPTY
 - Term IRI: https://rs.tdwg.org/bdqtest/terms/ac2b7648-d5f9-48ca-9b07-8ad5879a2536